 Few people are as classy as Marie Antoinette.
 On her way to the guillotine, she stepped on the door of the executioner and said, “Pardonnez-moi, monsieur.”

-Everyone who dies has last words.
+Every one who dies has last words.
 Most of us do not think about what they might be.
 I had no idea what mine might be.
 A big buck deer charged my car several weeks ago.
-I did not see him until be was about five feet from the car.
+I did not see him until he was about five feet from the car.
 I swerved and missed him, but I said, “Holy Shit,” as the image passed by my peripheral vision.

 Since I say that often when I am shocked by events, I would not be surprised if they were my final words someday.
 It seems fitting enough: ‘Holy shit.”